RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/crdb_task.md

 categories: ["RS"]
 ---

-An object that represents a CRDB task.
+An object that represents an Active-Active (CRDB) task.

 | Name | Type/Value | Description |
 |------|------------|-------------|